 To its right is the 15mm Astrotech Paradigm.
 I like this EP as a medium-power “wide-field” EP, but, like the Luminos, it also isn’t quite as sharp as my Plossls.
 It has another drawback, one you don’t notice until you take it out to an outreach event.
 This one is subject to kidney-beaning, big time.
 I don’t notice this myself, because I know where to put my eye to look through the EP.
 But at outreach, people who have never looked through a telescope before have considerable difficulty lining up their eyeball into that sweet spot that lets them see the view.

 Then come all the “small-format” EPs.
-First up, in the top slot on the left, is the KK Fujiyama Ortho.
+First up, in the top slot on the left, is the 12.5mm KK Fujiyama Ortho.
 I haven’t yet been to a location or had one of those nights where the seeing is extraordinary, or extraordinary enough, to be able to decide whether the claim to fame for orthos – that they are the sharpest EPs out there – is true or not.
 Still, this one is plenty sharp, and I start off all my planetary observing with it.

 Next to the ortho, one in a yellow cap, the other in black, are a pair of 10mm Orion Sirius Plossls.
 I use these for binoviewing.

 Oops, did I neglect to mention that huuuuge binoviewer on the right?
 Yeah, that’s the Arcturus binoviewer.
 Unfortunately, I can’t wholeheartedly recommend it.
-Something has fallen off the inside of the binoviewers, completely sealed in the light path, landing on the optics, giving me a nice little black spot on the moon whenever I use the BVs for that.
+Something has fallen off the inside of the binoviewers, completely sealed inside the closed off light path, landing on the optics, giving me a nice little black spot on the moon whenever I use the BVs for that.
 Which I basically don’t use anymore because of that.
 The only way to remove that piece of dirt, or whatever it is, would be to disassemble the whole thing.
 I won’t do that – things that I disassemble have an unfortunate tendency to stay disassembled forever.
 So, now I have a little dark spot in view, and of course, it’s insanely distracting.
 At the same time, it’s not too bad, because the basic feature of using BVs is that your brain combines the images from both eyes to form one image.
 This has a tendency to lessen the black spot.
 But still, my eye is drawn toward it like a moth to a flame.

 On the extreme right of each of the two EP slots in the case, in the clear plastic, are the two nosepieces for the BVs.
 One is 1.85x; the other is 3.0x.
 They both work well with the BVs to take the pair of included 30mm Plossls that come with them from 63x, to 117x, to 190x, while being very sharp on the moon and planets.
 I’ve been told that the use of the BVs increases the focal length of the Mak by about 100mm or so, so that I’m really at about 5% higher magnification than that.
 If the seeing doesn’t permit using the 30mm Plossls with the 3.0x nosepiece to get me to about 200x, I’ll back off and use the pair of 10mm Orion Sirius Plossls instead to get to about 160x or so directly, with no nosepiece.